betafontes/nlw-esports-rocketseat/README.md

 #### 🔹 About this Project:

-Projeto construído do evento Next Level Week da Rocketseat.
+Project built from Rocketseat's Next Level Week event over a list of favorite games and streams

 #### 🔹 Technologies Used: